 This is it for me.
 The week of my deepest sadness, the days of my most difficult memories, the hours leading up to the harshest ache.
 Can I share that publicly?
 Should I?
 Aside from all of the stupid shit I’ve done that has hurt people, hurt me.
 Aside from all of the times when my heart has broken or when my mind has fractured to contain the insanity I must deal with, this next string of days contains the most difficult choices I’ve ever made.

 Nah, I won’t publish this one.
 As I sit and think back at the days, the tears come free and easy.
 There is no soundtrack to these days, only a great silence, a hurried press that seems to crush the air right out of me.
 There are flashes of memory that I can see so clearly even through my years-later-tears, that my breath catches in my chest .
 Moments where my heart literally pounds so hard that it makes my head ache.
-In these days leading to my personal moment of greatest grief my heart and mind seemingly shatter, and yet, as happened all of those years ago, the world screams; “carry on”.
+In these days leading to my personal moment of greatest grief my heart and mind seemingly shatter, and yet, as happened all of those years ago, the world screams to say; “carry on”.

 There is no stopping.
 There is no chance to get off and sit on a bench while you catch your breath.
 When time immortal decided to stop for me I found that everyone else just kept on going.
 Perhaps you’ve learned this too.
 The worst has happened, your heart has broken, your world has seemingly ended…yet you walk outside and the sun is still shining, the wind is still blowing, the snow is still falling.
 Worse yet?
 Cars are still flying down the freeway!
 Bills still need to be paid!
 Pipes still burst!
 Had I been then the woman I am now I would have stood at the graveside and screamed.
 I would have cried out so loudly it would have stopped this damned world from it’s spinning.
 Just a moment in the still quiet air to inhale the fresh scent of pine.
 Maybe a day to sit in the snow and the slush at the graveside, not feeling as the frostbite settles in.
 Perhaps a week or two to ease in to the new way of the world’s spinning.
 Why is there no reintroduction period after deepest loss?